Beaulieu House Gardens

 Beaulieu, Drogheda, Louth, Republic of Ireland

-Situated on the banks of the River Boyne, between the town of Drogheda and the Irish Sea, Beaulieu House was built by Sir Henry Tichbourne.
-The Plunkett family previously owned the lands of Beaulieu and its castle.
-One of the earliest examples in Ireland of an unfortified house, Beaulieu was constructed between 1660 and 1666, most probably designed by a Dutch architect.
+Situated on the banks of the River Boyne, between the town of Drogheda and the Irish Sea, Beaulieu House and Gardens is a beautiful piece of Irish history.
+One of the earliest examples in Ireland of an unfortified house, Beaulieu House was constructed between 1660 and 1666 and its gardens remain an enduring attraction in Ireland.

-Visitors can enjoy guided tours of the house and the fascinating family history.
-They can also stroll leisurely through the 1.5 hectares of historic walled garden or visit the on-site museum, which contains a collection of classic race and road cars with memorabilia.
-The house and gardens are also available for wedding receptions, conferences and corporate functions.
+Visitors can stroll leisurely through the 1.5 hectares of historic walled garden or take the guided tour of Beaulieu House in the summer months—the house and gardens are also available for wedding receptions, conferences and corporate functions.

-The house is dominated by the large two storey hall, off which are situated the dining room, drawing room and grand staircase, with the ballroom situated beyond the ante room.
-Functions in autumn and winter include log fires in the hall, dining and drawing room.
-From the drawing room a door leads to the large terraced lawn where a glorious setting awaits with views over the River Boyne.
-For functions, a marquee is situated on the lawn with a link to the drawing room, enabling the party to dine with views over the river.
+From the drawing room of Beaulieu House a doorway leads to a large terraced lawn—a glorious setting awaits with views over the River Boyne.
+For functions, a marquee is situated on the lawn with a link to the drawing room, enabling visitors to dine with views over the river.

 Summer Opening Times 2016: June 1st -September 1st.

 To avoid disappointment please telephone for more information on visiting arrangements, times etc